 The Krachler lab now has its own lab photo album!
-You can view our pictures here.
+Click here to see what we have been getting up to recently!

 It's been a very productive month for the lab, and we welcomed Lauren, who joined the lab on a BBSRC-funded summer studentship to work on our Vibrio cholerae project.
 We finished off the month with a well-deserved science-themed break, spending two amazing days at the HAPI (Host and Pathogen Interactions) Retreat in sunny Wales.